ronaldinho29/CoinGridGame/README.md

 Coin Grid Game

-The Coin Grid Game is a simple and addictive game where players uncover tiles in a grid to find coins while avoiding mines.
+The Coin Grid Game is a simple game where players uncover tiles in a grid to find coins while avoiding mines.

 Features